silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/perform-a-hard-refresh-on-a-web-page.md

 ---
-description: This article describes how to perform a hard refresh of a web page, depending on the browser you are using.
+description: "This article describes how to perform a hard refresh of a web page, depending on the browser you are using."
 intercom_id: 11128043
 ---